 Dentition is the characteristic arrangement, kind, and number of teeth inside the mouth.
 A person can have impaired dentition due to many reasons.
 One example is that if a person has missing or damaged teeth or dentures that do not fit will have impaired dentition.
-Dentition can affect a person’s quality of life in terms of appearance, self-esteem, enjoyment from food, dental pain and infections, and overall health status.
+Dentition can affect a person’s quality of life in terms of appearance, self-esteem, enjoyment of food, dental pain and infections, and overall health status.
 Since the teeth serve a major role in the process of digestion, studies revealed the relationship between dentition status and dietary habits.
 Most foods people with poor dentition status stay away from are the ones found to be protective against cardiovascular diseases, stroke, metabolic syndrome, and some cancers.
 People with tooth loss often choose easier-to-eat foods that contain saturated fat and refined carbohydrates than high-fiber fruits and vegetables.
 The relationship between oral health and overall health plays a big part in one’s life.
-Proper oral health measures are vital to prevent tooth loss especially in older adults, who are also at great risk for systemic problems related to impaired dentition.
+Proper oral health measures are vital to prevent tooth loss, especially in older adults, who are also at great risk for systemic problems related to the impaired dentition.

 Goals and Outcomes

 The following are the common goals and expected outcomes for Impaired Dentition nursing diagnosis: